Astral Chain: Gameplay

-Astral Chain is an action-adventure game where the player assumes the role of a detective from the "Neuron" special police task force, who are tasked with solving cases and investigating incidents that take place in "The Ark", the game's main world.
-Exploring the world, questioning non-playable characters and examining evidence yields clues and logic puzzles that become "leads" which further the investigation process.
-During the course of the game the player will access the "Astral Plane", an interdimensional area where they must traverse hazardous terrain, solve puzzles, and battle enemies, similar to that of traditional video game dungeons.
+Astral Chain is an action-adventure game where the player assumes the role of a detective from the Neuron special task force, who are tasked with solving cases and investigating incidents that take place on the Ark, the game's environment.
+Exploring the world, questioning non-playable characters, and examining evidence yields clues and logic puzzles that become leads which further the investigation process.
+During the course of the game, the player will access the Astral Plane, an interdimensional area where they must traverse hazardous terrain, solve puzzles, and battle enemies, similar to that of traditional video game dungeons.

-The player is able to summon a tethered familiar known as a "Legion", bound by a chain that is the game's namesake.
+The player is able to summon a tethered familiar known as a Legion, bound by a chain that is the game's namesake.
 Legions come in various different forms sporting different abilities that are used both for puzzle-solving and combat.
 These include: a sword-based Legion with swift blade attacks that can be used to sever circuitry and interrupt enemy attacks, an archer Legion that can target weak points and distant switches, a Legion with powerful punches that can move large objects, an axe-based Legion which generates a shield and can destroy breakable objects and enemy shields, and a K9 Legion that can track scents, unearth hidden objects, and also be ridden for added mobility and evasiveness.
 The player begins the game with the Sword Legion, capturing the other four over the course of the game.
 Legions can be swapped at any time during battle, and can also be upgraded via experience points and unlockable skills.
 On top of the player's own health, Legions have their own individual health meter that gradually depletes while they are summoned, and they are also susceptible to enemy attacks, which depletes higher amounts of their health.
 Their health regenerates automatically when they're not active.
 If the entirety of a Legion's health is depleted, the player becomes unable to utilize it until it has restored all of its health.